 This year counts

 Things are getting serious now!
 You’ll have probably heard in your first year that it doesn’t count – it’s a “practice run” if you like.
-But second year definitely does count, so the pressure naturally increases slightly.
+Second year, however, definitely does count, so the pressure naturally increases slightly.
 It’s important that, if you haven’t already, you create good study habits.
-Attend all of your online lectures and your seminars, and make use of the academic support available to you.
+Try to attend all of your lectures and seminars, and if you can’t make it, make use of the academic support available to you.
 Looking after yourself and staying organised is the best way to get through second year.

 Don’t leave coursework essays and assignments until the last minute

 Put an end to the last-minute submissions and the all-nighters.
 Yes, this is easier said than done but it’s important to really make the most of how far in advance essay questions are released.
-If you have a choice of essay titles, use this time wisely to really get to grips with which one you can answer best, rather than panic deciding on the open which appears to be the easiest.
+If you have a choice of essay titles, use this time wisely to really get to grips with which one you can answer best, and then put a plan in place over the coming weeks about how you’re going to tackle it and when.
+A timetable works wonders!

 Spend time planning your essays, and break them up into manageable sections

 Schedule your time, and aim to complete a certain amount of your assignments each week.
-This is a lot less intimidating than opening up a word document with nothing but the looming deadline date and a 3,500 word count ahead of you.
+This is a lot less intimidating than opening up a word document with nothing but the looming deadline date and a 3,500 word count ahead of you, yes, word counts tend to increase in second year!
 Not to mention it’s a great motivational tool which makes progress much easier to see.
 There’s lots of different techniques out there, but we like the Pomodoro Technique, which alternates between focused work sessions and frequent short breaks to promote sustained concentration and stave off mental fatigue.

 Make the most of the resources that are available to you